Skip to content

 1. Each International Extended Campus shall elect one representative from the student body to serve.
 If a student member resigns, the vacancy will be filled by the next runner-up.

-2. International Extended Campus student members of the Academic Senate shall serve one-year terms dating from their installation each fall.
+2. International Extended Campus student members of the Senate shall serve one-year terms dating from their installation each fall.

-2. Alternates.
+5. Alternates.

-4. Senate Officers.
+3. Senate Officers.

 1. Presiding Officer (Senate Presidency).

-1. Eligibility, terms, roles of Senate Presidential Officers.
+1. Eligibility, terms, roles of senate presidential officers.

 1. Must have held a Tenure-line or Career-line appointment at the University for at least five years with at least .50 FTE (Full Time Equivalent) status.